 Advances in brain scanning tools are making it possible to identify and track the signs of Alzheimer’s disease more precisely than ever before.

-Our new series of research videos shows what it’s like to have five different types of assessment, including some that use these new tools.
+Our series of research videos show what it’s like to have five different types of assessment for dementia.

 This post shows how one of them – the amyloid PET scan – is becoming a vital part of research by revealing the microscopic signs of Alzheimer’s disease.